yearn/yearn-devdocs/docs/getting-started/products/yprisma/farming.md

 ### What's happening with Yearn's veCRV Airdrop?

-The roughly 280,000 yPRISMA tokens received from the airdrop will be distributed across two simple staking contracts: one for yCRV and another for yPRISMA LPs.
+The roughly 280,000 yPRISMA tokens minted from Yearn's airdrop claim will be distributed across two simple staking contracts: yCRV and yPRISMA LPs.

 If you are a user in the yCRV ecosystem, you may choose to migrate your position to the new staking contract on yprisma.yearn.fi to farm yPRISMA.